-Claims for car usage will be met at the discretion of the School concerned and will normally only be permitted where public transport is unavailable or impractical, or where the mileage claim is cheaper than the cost of making the journey by public transport.
-Mileage in these circumstances will be paid at the rate of 40p per mile.
+- Claims for car usage will be met at the discretion of the School concerned and will normally only be permitted where public transport is unavailable or impractical, or where the mileage claim is cheaper than the cost of making the journey by public transport.
+Mileage rates can be found here: https://intranet.birmingham.ac.uk/finance/payroll/Expenses.aspx

 Wherever possible, visits will be arranged at a time to enable examiners travelling within the UK to make the return journey in one day.
 In most instances where an overnight stay is required, hotel accommodation will be arranged by the School, and the costs will be paid directly by the School.
-However, where this is not possible, an overnight allowance of up to £100.00 will be payable against receipted expenditure to include all meals.
-This allowance includes the subsistence allowance above.
-External Examiners are advised to contact the School prior to arranging their own accommodation.
+External Examiners are advised to contact the School if they wish to arrange their own accommodation.